AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`BoxArray` have various index types.
 Thus, :cpp:`MultiFab` also has an index type that is obtained from the :cpp:`BoxArray` used for defining the :cpp:`MultiFab`.
 It should be noted again that index type is a very important concept in AMReX.
-Let’s consider an example of a finite-volume code, in which the state is defined as cell averaged variables and the fluxes are defined as face averaged variables.
+Let's consider an example of a finite-volume code, in which the state is defined as cell averaged variables and the fluxes are defined as face averaged variables.